 7. Government Offices:

 Certain government offices, such as county clerk offices or courthouses, may have notaries available to assist with document notarization.
-While this option is not always be widely advertised, it’s worth checking with your local government offices to see if notary services are available.
+While this option is not always widely advertised, it’s worth checking with your local government offices to see if notary services are available.

 Essential points you should keep in Mind: